Klingenbach

-Klingenbach (Kelénpatak, Klimpuh) is a town in the Eisenstadt-Umgebung district in the Austrian state of Burgenland.
+Klingenbach (/de/; Kelénpatak, Klimpuh) is a town in the Eisenstadt-Umgebung district in the Austrian state of Burgenland.
 It is located near the border with Hungary with a border crossing into Sopron.

 Population

 Majority of population declares as Burgenland Croats.

 Culture

 The branch of the Croatian Cultural Society from Gradišće (Hrvatsko kulturno društvo u Gradišću) and the Tamburica Klimpuh tamburitza orchestra operate in the town.

 CCS organizes annual Festival klapov ("Festival of klapas") with performers from Burgenland, Carinthia, Slovenia, Hungary, Croatia and Slovakia.